rajeevphysics/Obsidian-MathMatter/README.md

 > ⚠️ This project is still in early development.
 > Contributions are welcome later — but the structure may still change often.
+> Latex images, files from the website & folder structure will be added to the github in the future.
+Star the repo to stay up to date.

 # 📘  Math & Matter